 Patients who have sleeve gastrectomy immediately notice the impact it has on their hunger, with some saying they simply don't feel hungry.
 Sleeve gastrectomy has a big impact on hunger because the procedure removes the portion of your stomach that produces ghrelin.

 Ghrelin is a hormone made in your stomach that stimulates your appetite and makes you feel hungry.
-Reducing the amount ghrelin is one of the keys for successful weight loss.
+Reducing the amount of ghrelin is one of the keys to successful weight loss.